Handbook home

 Creating Innovative Engineering (CIE) and its companion subject, Creating Innovative Professionals ENGR90039 (CIP), are delivered by the University's Innovation Practice Program.
 To learn more about the Program, including the range of organizations that have participated as sponsors, examples of past projects and to hear students talk about their experiences in taking CIE/CIP, please go to the Innovation Practice Program’s website.

 All project sponsors will require that students maintain the confidentiality of their proprietary information.
-Some project sponsors will require students to assign any Intellectual Property created (other than Copyright in their Assessment Materials) to the University.
+The University will require all students (except those working on projects sponsored by the University itself) to assign any Intellectual Property they create (other than Copyright in their Assessment Materials) to the sponsor of their project.
 The projects may vary in the hours needed for a successful outcome.

 Intended learning outcomes

-Upon completion of this subject, students will have an introductory ability to:
+Upon completion of this subject, students are expected to:

 - ILO 1 - Conceptualise their career as series of innovation projects, recognise the importance of a growth mindset and entrepreneurial thinking for such a career, and know how to enact these ways of thinking;